lukkeutgens/Homelab/Research/hardware.md

 # Research Hardware
+> Not sending money to a country that wants to attack Taiwan, so following brands are a no-go: **Minisforum**, **Beelink**, **GMKtec**, **Geekom**, ...

 This document tracks potential hardware options for my homelab setup.
 Since the system will run 24/7, total wattage draw (TWD) and energy efficiency are important considerations.
 I'm primarily exploring mini-PCs that offer a good balance between performance, expandability, and power consumption.

+- They need to work as Proxmox server for virtualization, so the more RAM and CPU Threads (in VM will be a vCPU) the better.
+At least 16x threads in total and 32GB of RAM, but I would prefer more.
+- Network at least 2.5Gbps.
+Our Belgium internet providers are not giving more then 1Gbps for homes at this point.
+- For storage 1TB will be the minimum.

 ## List
 | Brand         | Model                    | CPU                       | Threads | Memory | Storage | Power | Price     | Country    | State       |